Moving Cost Guide

 • Packing labor and materials, if you choose mover-pack.

-• Accessorial fees — stairs, long carry, shuttle, elevator, piano/safe, storage, expedited delivery.
+• Accessorial fees for stairs, long carry, shuttle, elevator, piano or safe handling, storage, and expedited delivery.

 Long-distance cost by service type